apache/flink/docs/content/docs/dev/table/sql/drop.md

 # DROP Statements

-DROP statements are used to remove a catalog with given catalog name or used to remove a registered table/view/function from current or specified [Catalog]({{< ref "docs/dev/table/catalogs" >}}).
+DROP statements are used to remove a catalog with the given catalog name or to remove a registered table/view/function from the current or specified [Catalog]({{< ref "docs/dev/table/catalogs" >}}).

 Flink SQL supports the following DROP statements for now: